DavidBenko/gateway/README.md

 	go get github.com/mitchellh/gox
 	gox -build-toolchain

-### Building for Linux with Docker
+### Building for Linux and Windows with Docker

 If you have Docker installed locally, you can build the LinuxAmd64 Dockerfile and then compile in there.
-You can build the Docker image with (from the dockerfiles directory):
+You can build the Docker image with:

-    docker build --no-cache -t anypresence/gateway:linux-amd64-compilation -f LinuxAmd64 .
+    docker build --no-cache -t anypresence/gateway:cross-compilation -f dockerfiles/CrossCompilation .

 Then, run the following to compile the binary:

     make vet admin assets generate
-    docker run --rm -v "$PWD":/usr/src/justapis -w /usr/src/justapis -it anypresence/gateway:linux-amd64-compilation
+    docker run --rm -v "$PWD":/usr/src/justapis -w /usr/src/justapis -it anypresence/gateway:cross-compilation

-Your new binary will be at ./build/gateway-linux-amd64
+Your new binary will be at ./build/gateway-{GOOS}-{GOARCH}